Sh3llcod3/Aircrack-ng/README.md

 ```
 The rest is self explainatory once run, choose your attack option from the menu and you are good to go!
 Anyone can use this script to pentest a wireless network, it really is that simple to use.
 Try it out!

-Additonal note: If you're going to fork this project, please ensure to keep checking back, as your fork may be outdated.
+Additonal note: Airscript-ng is in active development.
+If you're going to fork this project, please ensure to keep checking back, as your fork may be outdated.
 Any contributions are absolutely welcome, please create a pull request.

 How do you update this script? just run it and type `5` in the menu.
 Want to update manually?
 Simply `git stash` the changes and `git pull` the new additions.